 FELICIA: By then, we had proof of our domestic partnership, but we still needed to go through the adoption process because the partnership, and now the marriages, are not recognized out of the state.
 The first adoption was what they call a stepparent adoption.
 For the second round, we didn’t have to go through a second parent adoption.

 RACHEL: The laws have certainly gotten better in the time since we’ve been a couple.

 On May 15, 2008, the California Supreme Court ruled that the state’s ban on same-sex marriage violated the California constitution.
-The ruling made it official (if only for a brief time) that same-sex couples in the state were able to marry.
+The ruling made it official that same-sex couples in the state were able to marry.

 FELICIA: Now comes ceremony number six, registration number seven, anniversary number—I’m not sure.
 By the time of our legal marriage we’d moved to Los Angeles and we went with a group from our synagogue.
 The city of West Hollywood did such a beautiful job.
 The city employees decorated a space in one of their parks and recreation buildings, and they put out a red carpet and a balloon arch.
 They processed hundreds and hundreds of people that day.